 - Medicare Advantage Plans may serve as a “one-stop” center for all your health and prescription drug coverage needs and limit out of pocket costs

 Let’s take a look at some disadvantages of Medicare Advantage plans:

 - Cons of Medicare Advantage Plans may have is it may limit your freedom of choice in Florida health care providers

 - Medicare Advantage Plans may require for pre-authorization and staying in-network can be lengthy, which can be challenging for those with chronic conditions or severe health needs

 - Higher costs could arise for those facing serious illness

 - Individuals could pay more out of pocket for service until they reach the plan cap

 The Bottom Line

-Overall, Florida Medicare Advantage plans are best for healthy adults who prefer low premiums and are comfortable with managed care.
-MAPD plans have different rules, networks, and enrollment periods.
+Overall, Florida Medicare Advantage plans are best for for health care coverage for healthy adults who prefer low premiums and are comfortable with managed care.
+Medicare Advantage plans have different rules, networks and health care providers, and enrollment periods and usually offer prescription drug coverage.
 Regardless of which plan you choose, remember you are always covered for urgent and emergency care.
 Most Florida Medicare Advantage plans include prescription medicine coverage, and benefits can differ from year to year, so it’s important to understand how a plan works before enrolling — which is why we’re here!
-We know how complicated the shopping process can be!
+We can shop to find you the best Medicare Advantage plan for your needs.
+We know how complicated the health insurance shopping process can be!
 We suggest speaking with one of our expert agents today to help see if a Florida Medicare Advantage plan is right for you!